tee-lab/PyDaddy/docs/source/index.rst

 -----------

 * To take PyDaddy for a walk, see the :ref:`tutorial notebooks <tutorials>`.
 The notebooks can be executed online on Google Colab; no installation is necessary!
-* To install PyDaddy on your system, see :ref:`installation instructions <installation>`.
+* To install PyDaddy on your system, see :ref:`installation instructions <installation guide>`.
-* See the :ref:`usage guide <usage>` and :ref:`advanced usage tips` for detailed instructions and tips on how to use PyDaddy.
+* See the :ref:`usage guide <usage guide>` and :ref:`advanced usage tips <usage tips>` for detailed instructions and tips on how to use PyDaddy.

 Citation
 --------